-Goering: So many of them are focused on what’s going to happen when they get out that I try to remind them: You’re at a time in your life when you don’t have children, you don’t have dogs, you don’t have a mortgage.
+Goering: I try to remind students: You’re at a time in your life when you don’t have children, you don’t have dogs, you don’t have a mortgage.
 You’re free!
 Go do things!
 Travel, even if it’s just to the Texas coast.
 Study abroad.
 Go to the symphony.
 Volunteer.
 Do whatever you can to take advantage of this time.

 Dunn: Because I study developmental relationships and mentoring networks, I encourage students to seek out multiple mentors.
 And they don’t have to use the label “mentor.”
 They can learn from peers, too.

 Nunes: We have to remind students, “You know some of the issues you’re having with managing time and energy?
 We’re still trying to figure it out, too.”

 Dunn: I read a really great article about managing your energy rather than your time, and that applies to research.
 When you’re inspired and you want to work on it, that’s when you need to grab it.
 But it’s hard when you have to teach the next morning.